FrankHB/pl-docs/en-US/calling-for-language-features.md

 > “lisp-1” should be called single-value-namespace languages.

-This is good and even better for non-Lisp languages... but lengthy.
+This is good and even better for non-Lisp languages, but lengthy.
 The "value" is also a source of imprecision when it is defined differently in the object languages.

 > lisp-1 lisp-2 are Opaque Jargon